 Who manages web accessibility on the internet?

-The members of the Web Accessibility Initiative (WIP) are in charge of web accessibility.
-They enforce guidelines across the internet and publish the Web Content Accessibility Guidelines (WCAG).
+The members of the Web Accessibility Initiative (WIP) of the World Wide Web Consortium (W3C) are in charge of web accessibility initiatives.
+They are responsible for publishing the Web Content Accessibility Guidelines (WCAG) and related content.

 Why should you care about web accessibility?